Alexander McClay Williams: Early exoneration efforts

-In 2015, Dr. Samuel Lemon, a college professor and the great-grandson of William Ridley, began researching the case.
-His research led him to conclude that not only was Williams likely not guilty of Robare's murder, but Fred Robare was the more likely culprit instead.
+Dr. Samuel Lemon, a college professor and the great-grandson of William Ridley, began researching the case decades after Williams's execution.
+By 2015, his research led him to conclude that not only was Williams likely not guilty of Robare's murder, but Fred Robare was the more likely culprit instead.
 Lemon's research revealed that Vida Robare had been granted a divorce from Fred Robare on the grounds of "extreme cruelty" and abusive behavior.
+Additionally, Fred Robare was the last person to see Vida Robare alive and the first to allegedly discover her body, and Dr. Lemon posited that the high number of stab wounds indicated that Vida Robare's murder was motivated by impassioned anger.
+Dr. Lemon stated in a 2017 interview that "the kid was positively railroaded."
+He also consulted with Vida Robare's surviving family members, and they indicated that they did not believe Williams was the murderer.

 Delaware County's Chief Detective, Oliver Smith, declared the day after the murder that "[t]his crime was committed by a full grown and strong man.
 The woman was unmistakably athletic and could have fought off a boy."
 Two days after Smith's statement, Williams delivered his confession, which deviated from and failed to account for many of the crime scene's details.
 For instance, in spite of there being a bloody hand print on the wall, Williams did not have blood on him.
 Williams was also named on Robare's death certificate as her murderer days before he was ever formally arrested for her murder.
 Prosecutors claimed that two fingerprint experts examined the hand print, but the experts were never identified or mentioned at Williams's trial.
 Lemon concluded that Williams's confession was coerced, stating, "This guilty verdict was decided before the case even began."
 Lemon also concluded that authorities' immediate framing of Williams as the killer was likely due to a "racially charged" atmosphere, remarking, "[Williams] happened to be convenient.
 This is not an isolated case.
 People understand this is not ancient history."

-In May 2017, at the request of attorney Robert Keller, Delaware County Court officials partially expunged Williams's conviction, which allowed the case to be reintroduced to the Delaware County Court system, where it was assigned a new case number.
+In May 2017, at the request of Williams family attorney Robert C. Keller, Delaware County Court officials partially expunged Williams's conviction, which allowed the case to be reintroduced to the Delaware County Court system, where it was assigned a new case number.
+The expungement of Williams's conviction was a historic first, as it was the first time a person convicted of a capital crime had their record expunged in Delaware County history.
 Afterwards, Lemon requested retention of the trial record, citing that "[his] goal is to get this before the Pennsylvania Supreme Court and have the conviction vacated.
 The evidence is all there."
+He also stated that he did not want a pardon for Williams, as a pardon would have been a gesture of forgiveness yet "still an admission of guilt."